-- Your children can't be denied coverage (and beginning in 2014, adults as well) because of health problems they had in the past.
-This is known as a "preexisting condition."
+- No one can be denied coverage because of health problems they had in the past.* This is known as a "preexisting condition."
 In addition, health insurance companies cannot charge you more if you have a preexisting condition.

 - If you have children who are 19 to 26, they can stay on your insurance plan.

 - Insurance plans, with some exceptions, now cover some preventive medical services.
-You won't need to pay a co-payment or reach the deductible.
+You won't need to pay a co-payment or reach the deductible first.
 These preventive services include certain vaccinations and screenings.

 What You'll Find in the Health Insurance Marketplace

 What is it?
 The health insurance Marketplace is a new way to find health coverage.
 It lets you compare the costs and benefits of different plans.

 Each state has a Marketplace.
-The federal government oversees the Marketplaces in some states.
-Other states run their own Marketplace.
+The federal government oversees the Marketplaces in some states, while other states run their own.

 All plans sold on the Marketplace must include 10 essential health benefits: